openjs-foundation/cross-project-council/proposals/stage-1/SUPPORTER_PROGRAM/README.md

 ## How would success be measured?

 * Growth of the supporter list
-* Quantifiable public advocacy from supporters for the OpenJS foundation and projects
+* Quantifiable public advocacy from supporters for the OpenJS Foundation and projects
 * An increase in contributors to projects from small to large
 * More attendees at weekly CPC meetings, and additional CPC members